rauc/rauc/docs/basic.rst

 In order to allow RAUC to handle your device correctly, we need to give it the right view on your system.
+The basic layout of your system is described using :ref:`slots
+<sec-basic-slots>` and optionally using :ref:`artifact repositories
+<sec-basic-artifact-repositories>`.

 .. _sec-basic-slots:

 Slots
 -----

-In RAUC, everything that can be updated is a *slot*.
+In RAUC, any partition, full device or volume that can be updated is a *slot*.
-Thus a slot can either be a full device, a partition, a volume or simply a file.

 To let RAUC know which slots exists on the board that should be handled, the slots must be configured in a *system configuration file*.